MINAADELMARKOS/MINAADELMARKOS/README.md

 ## About

-I am a junior data Analyst who is passionate about data science and machine learning.
+I am a data Analyst who is
+passionate about data science and machine learning.
 I'm a self-motivated, self-learning